 Maria began her nursing career at Camden-Clark Medical Center, where she worked in telemetry, critical care, and as a clinical specialist.

 Maria and her husband, Jim, are the parents of two children.

 Board certified nurse practitioner Lyndsey J. Kuhn joined PCA in 2013.
 She is a native of Little Hocking, OH.
 Lyndsey received her bachelors of science degree in nursing from West Virginia Wesleyan College in 2008.
 She received her masters degree in nursing education and family nurse practitioner from Ohio University in 2013.
 Lyndsey received her national certification as a family nurse practitioner from the American Nurses Credentialing Center in 2013.
 During her time at Ohio Univerisity, she was inducted into the Sigma Theta Tau International Honor Society of Nursing.
-She is an affiliate member of the West Virginia Nurses Association, the American Academy of Nurse Practitioners and the American College of Cardiology, the Amerian Association of Heart Failure Nurses and a Certified Heart Failure Nurse.
+She is an affiliate member of the West Virginia Nurses Association, the American Academy of Nurse Practitioners, the American College of Cardiology, the Amerian Association of Heart Failure Nurses and a Certified Heart Failure Nurse.

 Lyndsey began her nursing career at Camden-Clark Medical Center, where she worked in ACU and Critical Care.

 Lyndsey works primarily in the area of congestive heart failure and oversees the Congestive Heart Failure Clinic at PCA, whose mission is "To optimize the quality of life for patients with congestive heart failure by providing personalized, compassionate care, through medical management and comprehensive education."